Institute for Global Food Security · Queen's University Belfast

 Antimicrobial Resistance & One Health

-Understanding how AMR develops and spreads across human, animal, and environmental microbiomes using computational and phylogenetic approaches.
+Understanding how AMR develops and spreads across human, animal, and environmental microbiomes using machine learning, computational, and phylogenetic approaches.

 Sustainable Food Systems & Agriculture